Successful websites – what makes them successful ?

-Slowly, very slowly, after a lot of hard work and self belief, content creation and curation and site promotion.
+Slowly, very slowly, after a lot of hard work and self belief, content creation and curation and site promotion your website will be one of the successful websites

-This is an example of a typical small business website growth.
+This is an example of a typical small business website growth to becoming one of the successful websites.

 Month 1 – Write up a spec or a scope, get a design done/agreed, a theme or customised design, have a developer agree to create the CMS Content Management System site with the agreed design.